Table of Contents Show

 The body of a brown recluse spider is about 1/4 inch long, and the legs cover the area of a coin, the size of a quarter.
 They can be identified as having six eyes arranged in pairs, a dark violin shape on the head, uniformly light-colored legs without stripes or bands, and no spines on the legs.

 The bite of this venomous brown recluse spider can cause a wound that may take about 6 weeks or more to heal.
 10% of Brown Recluse bites develop into tissue necrosis (cell death) around the bite area.
 They are typically found in closets, storage areas, and infrequently in used clothes and beds.

-To protect your house or workplace from the spiders in Maryland, you need to learn about the behavioral patterns of this pest, take steps for prevention and find effective treatment options.
+To protect your house or workplace from spiders in Maryland, you need to learn about the behavioral patterns of this pest, take steps for prevention, and find effective treatment options.

 1. Caulk the cracks and tighten up around doors and windows, especially at the ground level, because spiders come wandering indoors through the doors, windows, and cracks.

-2. You can hire a pest control service and contactless exterminator to get rid of the spiders in Maryland and keep invaders out of your home or business.
+2. You can hire a pest control service and contactless exterminator to get rid of the spiders and keep invaders out of your home or business.

 3. Remove the common breeding places of spiders outside the home.
 It can greatly contribute to spider management.

 4. Try to catch a possible spider infestation early.
 Once you find their ideal location, it will be easier to get rid of them.
 Spiders leave behind the unused webs, which fill up fast with dust.
 These places can be marked as the common places for the spiders to thrive in.

 5. The spiders try multiple locations for their web until they find their ideal place.
 They search for areas that are exposed to air current to direct their prey to the web.
 Try to get rid of such places.